junga-com/bg-core/readme.md

 $
 ```

-The most important thing is that we can not easily create bash arrays within arrays.
+The most important thing is that we can now easily create bash arrays within arrays.

+Initially I considered the object syntax a novelty because the object syntax was so much slower that native bash syntax that all but the most carefully crafted scripts that used it heavily would be uncomfortably slow.
+However, with the introduction of the bgCore bash loadable builtin, the object syntax is in the same magnitude of performance as native bash function calls.

+The bg-dev project uses bash object syntax extensively to create a hierarchy of project types.

 See
 * man(7) bg_objects.sh
 * man(3) DeclareClass
 * man(3) ConstructObject
+* project bg-core-bash-builtins

 ## Plugins

-The plugin system formalizes the process of building packages that have features that can be extended by arbitrary other packages.
-A pluginType is a particular type of bash library script named like `<MyNewPluingTypeName>.PluginType` and follows the protocol described in `man(3) DeclarePluginType`.
-The features in that package can then query the host for available plugins of that type and load and invoke them.
+The plugin system formalizes the process of building features in packages that can be extended by other packages.

+A pluginType is a particular type library file named like `<MyNewPluingTypeName>.PluginType` which follows the protocol described in `man(3) DeclarePluginType`.
+It is convenient to write these in bash but the protocol allows them to be written in any language including complied languages.

+Features in that package that provides <MyNewPluingTypeName>.PluginType can then query the host for available plugins of the <MyNewPluingTypeName> type and invoke them.

-Other packages can include a plugins of that type by creating a library written in bash or another language named like `<myPluginName>.<MyNewPluingTypeName>` of that new type to extend the base functionality in various ways.
+Another package can then include a plugin of that <MyNewPluingTypeName> type by creating a library written in bash or another language named like `<myPluginName>.<MyNewPluingTypeName>`.
+Now when that package is installed, <myPluginName> will be available to the features written in the first library.

-The bg-core package introduces several plugin types to provide core functionality for distributed system administration with central command and control.
+Boy, that a mouth full.
+I think an example will make it more clear.

+The bg-core package includes the Collect.PluginType library which introduces the 'Collect' plugin type.
+The bg-collectCntr command is a 'feature' that will list all the available Collect plugins installed on the host and allows running now or enabling them to be ran on a schedule.

+The purpose of Collect plugins is to gather information about the host that will be collected into a central administration system.

+The bg-core library provides osBase.Collect and a few other Collect plugins that collect information that is universal to any linux host.

+Other packages can provide a Collect plugin that gathers the information specific to its provisioning and configuration so that it will be visible to the central administration system in use.

+The bg-collectCntr is a feature in bg-core that can be extended by packages providing Collect plugins to collect information specific to them.

+## Distributed System Administration

+In the Plugins section I use bg-core's Collect plugin type as an example of how plugins work.
+That plugin type is one of several that provide secure distributed command and control of a set of hosts in a domain.

 * RBACPermission  : a way to configure sudo to provide RBAC access control for linux commands
 * Collect : Collect plugins retrieve some information about the host and put it in a shared repository for domain administration
 * Standards : Standards plugins check some aspect of the host configuration state to see if it complies with a standard.
 * Config : Config plugins provide some discrete unit of configuration that can be turned on or off

-## RBACPermission Plugins
+#### RBACPermission Plugins

 When an RBACPermission Plugin is activated on a host, it makes it so that a user that is in the group with the same name of the plugin can use sudo to execute the commands named in the plugin.